s7minhas/netModels/dataverseRepl/README.md

 Scripts that should be run in the following order (before running any of the scripts please modify the `mainPath` object to match your local environment, the path is specified in the first few lines of each of the scripts):

 - 0_replicationSetup.R: Creates data object for analysis and installs necessary packages.
-    + This should take about five-ten minutes to run .
+    + This should take about five-ten minutes to run.
 - 1_runModels.R: This script will generate Table 3 and Figure 3 in the manuscript.
 Results are saved in the `floats` directory as `Table3.tex` and `Figure3_bw.pdf`.
     + Original results from the authors are already included in the `results` directory, if the relevant files are deleted, then this script will take approximately one hour to run.
 - 2_outSampAnalysis.R: This script will generate Figure 2 in the manuscript.
 Results are saved in the `floats` directory as `Figure2a_bw.pdf` and `Figure2b_bw.pdf`.